meetecho/janus-gateway/README.md

 		libssl-dev libsrtp-dev libsofia-sip-ua-dev libglib2.0-dev \
 		libopus-dev libogg-dev pkg-config gengetopt libtool automake

+On MacOS homebrew can be used to install all the dependencies.
+You might though have problems with some packages which are not in the main repository.
+As of the date of this writing, this is the case for libnice, that has to installed using boneyard repository:
+	brew install homebrew/boneyard/libnice

 * *Note:* please notice that libopus may not be available out of the box on Ubuntu or Debian, unless you're using a recent version (e.g., Ubuntu 14.04 LTS).
 In that case, you'll have to [install it manually](http://www.opus-codec.org).